apereo/cas/docs/cas-server-documentation/authentication/OIDC-Authentication-Claims.md

 | `o.a.c.o.c.OidcAddressScopeAttributeReleasePolicy` | Release claims mapped to the spec-predefined `address` scope. |
 | `o.a.c.o.c.OidcPhoneScopeAttributeReleasePolicy`   | Release claims mapped to the spec-predefined `phone` scope.   |
 | `o.a.c.o.c.OidcCustomScopeAttributeReleasePolicy`  | Release claims mapped to the CAS-defined `custom` scope.      |

+You are encouraged to use scopes where possible, when deciding on the strategy to share attributes and claims with client applications.
+CAS will automatically translate scopes and bundled claims within each scope into the appropriate attribute release policy.
+If the oppurtunity presents itself, avoid using an attribute release policy directly.

 ## Mapping Claims